 As the building was being evacuated Victor told us to get out.
-We waited until the last people loaded on to the completely full elevators.
-Victor was frantic that we were not to stay behind – This was the IBM building and it could be a target!
+It went slow as elevator after elevator filled.
+We waited until everyone got out and the last elevators were loaded.
+Victor had been frantic that we were not to stay behind – This was the IBM building and it could be a target!
 After the last elevator took off we looked at each other, the remaining traders and me, and we took to the stairs.
 To give you an idea of how hard it is and how long it takes to run down 41 flights believe me it is no picnic.
 Some were in better shape and moved quicker.
 I was at the back, last one in with John Meade the head trader, and John McFarland my good friend.
 We moved slower.
 We had to stop twice to catch our breath and I have to tell you fear started to seep in that we didn’t want to be stuck in the stairwell if our building was hit.
 We kept moving.
-It took maybe 30 exhausting minutes or so to make it down those stairs completely drained and spent.
+It took maybe 30 minutes or so to make it down those stairs.
 I thought of the people and friends in the buildings.
 Above the holes no one was getting out, below the holes how long would it take.
 How many would get out?
 I knew the traders above would try to get everyone out as best they could but that they would be the last ones if it was even possible.
-There was no way there would be enough time… I may have already been weeping for them as I ran.
+There was no way there would be enough time…what if another plane hit?
+I may have already been weeping for them as I ran.

 I was on a mission to get home by this time.
 One minute my flight was scheduled and the next no flights out.
 One time I was ready to go to the airport and then there was a “scare” at LaGuardia and boom, shut down again.
 I figured since so many people were stuck in NY that there must be all kinds of rental cars at the airport.
 I left in a rental later that day, my Dad thought I was crazy.
 As I drove around Manhattan in the dark, bridges and tunnels were closed — I had to go around the top and down along the jersey side for my trip.
 It was weird no lights no airplanes not many other cars as I drove past the city.
 I was struck by how different the horizon looked.
 The landmarks I would normally see were gone.
 Now, I could see light (from the workers) but no towers.
 A silent, somber drive.
 I found a radio station and made my way south.
 I stopped for the night near DC.
 I didn’t sleep much as again, I was glued to the constant TV coverage.